Shahrukh-13/Octoskull/README.md

 The Reason I choose Arduino Mega 2560 is because I have both servos and WS2812 RGB LEDs in this project and if you use Arduino's servo library and FastLED library together in the same program you will see some problems.
 The problem happens because of the interrupts, Arduino's servo library uses interrupts and FastLED disables innterupts when it is writting to the LEDs.
 You can read more about the issue here: https://learn.adafruit.com/neopixels-and-servos/overview

 The easy solution is to use Arduino Mega 2560 as it has 4 16-bit Timers, this allows us to control total 12 servos on pins 2, 3, 5, 6, 7, 8, 11, 12, 13, 44, 45, 46.
-For this I am using Adafruit_TiCoServo library.
+For controlling the servos on these pins I am using Adafruit_TiCoServo library.

 There are 2 arduino sketches in the Octoskull/Arduino/ folder.
 Following is the brief description of each sketch: